Finding Data: Data on Education

 - School Survey on Crime and Safety (2000+) (SSOCS)

 Collects extensive crime & safety data from principals & school administrators of United States public schools.
 Can be used to examine the relationship between school characteristics and violent and serious violent crimes in primary schools, middle schools, high schools, and combined schools.
 Can also be used to assess what crime prevention programs, practices, and policies are used by schools.
-SSOCS has been conducted in school years 1999-2000, 2003-2004, and 2005-2006.
-2007-2008 is available direct on the NCES site.
+SSOCS has been conducted in school years 1999-2000, 2003-2004, 2005-2006.
+2007-2008 and 2009/2010 and is available direct on the NCES site.
 Also see the NCES Bibliography for literature that has used this data.

 - Schools and Families Educating (SAFE) Children Study [Chicago, IL]: 1997-2008